Black Friday 2017 PlayStation Deals: $100 Off 1TB PS4, $20 Off DualShock 4 Controllers And More

 Sony’s PlayStation Black Friday 2017 event is just around the corner and it will last for a whole week, offering some of the most attractive deals and discounts so far, including a 1TB PlayStation 4 (PS4) console at just $199.99.
 Sony has shared the official details, announcing that the PlayStation Black Friday deals will kick off on Sunday, November 19, and run through Monday, November 27.

 For the massive sale, Sony announced that it will be discounting the PlayStation 4, PlayStation VR bundles, DualShock 4 (DS4) controllers, and more.
-Interested customers will be able to take advantage of the Black Friday PlayStation deals at participating retailers, while supplies last.
+Interested customers will be able to take advantage of the Black Friday PlayStation deals at participating retailers while supplies last.

 “Thanks to all of our fans for continuing to make PS4 the top selling game console and PlayStation the best place to play,” says Mary Yee, Sony’s Vice President of PlayStation Marketing, SIEA.
 “We’re looking forward to another amazing holiday season and hope you and your family have a wonderful Thanksgiving!”